 Ash trees are associated with life force energy, creative expression and the power of the spoken word.
 They inspire us to sense the energy of the words we hear to understand their true meaning.

-The first letter “A” in the English alphabet is directly related to the rune Ansuz, in the Elder Futhark of the Proto-Germanic language.
-Ansuz literally meant “breath” or “mouth” of an ash or oak.
-The Anglo-Saxon’s later split the Ansuz rune into three vowels: “o” (mouth), “a” (oak) and “ae” (ash).
-Ae, forms the words aether as “luminous air”, “divine breath,” in Sanskrit – Akasha “divine sky.”
-Aeon meaning “life force” or “eternity.”
-Life force also known as ayu or prana in Sanskrit, Chi in Chinese and Od (Odic force) in German is seen as all-pervasive.
-In Hebrew, Ruach meaning spirit, was seen as the wind or “breath of life.”
-Ruach Elohim literally means, “spirit of the most-strong (oak/ash).
+The first letter “A” in the English alphabet is directly related to Ansuz, the fourth letter in the Elder Futhark of the Proto-Germanic language.
+Ansuz literally meant the “breath” or “mouth” of an ash or oak.
+The Anglo-Saxon’s split the Ansuz rune into three sounds: “o” (mouth), “ac” (oak) and “ae” (ash).
+Ash as “ae” formed the words aether“luminous air” or “divine breath,” and aeon “life force” or “eternity.”

 Ash is often associated with Yggdrasill (Odin’s horse) known as the World Tree.
 This occurred because ash and oak were so closely connected through the Norse god Odin.
 In reality, the yew was the tree of Yggdrasil, because yew was called “needle ash.”

 The genus name Fraxinus in Latin, means “firelight.”
 The word “ash” is also used to describe the solid remains of a fire.
 The concept of “ash to ash, dust to dust” speaks to the transcendent nature of the ash spirit.